Speaker 1 (00:00):

 Welcome to “On Crisis.”
 I’m your host, Joanna Doven.
 And I have dealt with a lot of crisis shit for the past 15 years or so as press secretary for a big city mayor and in running my company, Premo Consultants.
 And I think we all need to know more about how to handle crisis management in the age of fake news, political discord, lightning, fast news cycles and social media shaming.
 It’s essential that your business has a plan in place to handle crisis communications.
 We’re going to have some really cool people on our show talking about behind the scenes stories in city government, in corporations, employee scandals.
 Ultimately, we’re going to bring on people that will share stories with you to help you inform your own strategies.
 I promise we’re going to have fun.

 Speaker 1 (01:14):

 I’m so excited to have Allison Bentley on our podcast today on crisis.
-Alison was a key email@example.com worked there for about 10 years, and she now is in Pittsburgh working for a biotech startup company called hemp Synergistics, where she is leading a line called Lily rein our line of really good CBD products geared towards females.
+Allison was a key executive at Zappos.com, worked there for about 10 years, and she now is in Pittsburgh working for a biotech startup company called Hemp Synergistics, where she is leading a line called Lily Rein our line of really good CBD products geared towards females.
 So nice to have another female executive on the podcast, our first female executive.
 So we’re gonna talk about really what’s happening in the CBD hemp industry because there’s a bit of a crisis happening when it comes to hemp the market for it, the lack of FDA regulations.
 And then what I would like to say people who become overnight experts and want to get product in the market because it’s popular right now.
 So how, how do we inform people that you know, they need to find a good high quality CBD Allie.

 Speaker 1 (02:12):